Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Discussion

 \section{Discussion}

-This paper introduced masked likelihood ratio statistics, a class of knockoff statistics which are provably asymptotically optimal under mild regularity conditions.
-We show in simulations and three data applications that in addition to having appealing theoretical properties, MLR statistics are efficient and powerful in practical applications.
-However, our work leaves open several possible directions for future research.
+This paper introduces masked likelihood ratio statistics, a class of asymptotically Bayes-optimal knockoff statistics.
+We show in simulations and three applications that MLR statistics are efficient and powerful.
+However, our work leaves open several directions for future research.

-\begin{itemize}[topsep=0pt] \item Our theory shows that MLR statistics are asymptotically \textit{average-case} optimal over a user-specified prior on the unknown parameters.
+\begin{itemize}[topsep=0pt, itemsep=0.5pt, leftmargin=*] \item MLR statistics are asymptotically Bayes optimal.
 However, it might be worthwhile to develop \textit{minimax-optimal} knockoff-statistics, e.g., by computing a ``least-favorable" prior.

-\item A limitation of our theory is that it requires a ``local dependency" condition which is challenging to verify analytically, although our local dependency condition can be diagnosed using the data at hand.
-It might be interesting to investigate (i) precisely when this local dependency condition holds and (ii) whether MLR statistics are still in any way optimal when it fails to hold.
+\item Our theory requires a ``local dependency" condition which is challenging to verify analytically, although it can be diagnosed using the data at hand.
+It might be interesting to investigate (i) precisely when this condition holds and (ii) if MLR statistics are still optimal when it fails.

-\item Our paper only considers a few instantiations of MLR statistics designed for linear models, generalized additive models, and binary generalized linear models.
-However, other classes of MLR statistics could be more powerful or more computationally efficient.
-For example, it might be possible to fit a MLR statistic based on regression trees using priors from the literature on Bayesian additive regression trees \citep{bart2010}.
-Similarly, it is not clear how to extend the MLR statistics in Section \ref{subsec::computation} to allow them to detect interactions between features without substantially increasing the computational burden.
-Lastly, it might be worthwhile to improve the efficiency of MLR statistics in the case where $\by$ is binary.
-We leave such questions to future work. \end{itemize}
+\item We only consider classes of MLR statistics designed for binary GLMs and generalized additive models.
+However, other types of MLR statistics could be more powerful, e.g., those based on Bayesian additive regression trees \citep{bart2010}.

+\item In practice, analysts may prefer to discover features with large effect sizes.
+E.g., in Section \ref{subsec::hiv_motiv}, the P90.M variant has a large estimated OLS coefficient; thus, while it is particularly hard to discover, it may be particularly valuable to discover.
+In principle, the Bayesian framework in Section \ref{subsec::amlr} could be used to find knockoff statistics which asymptotically maximize many different notions of power, e.g., the sum of squared coefficient sizes across all discovered variables.